Wait-Less Offline Tuning and Re-solving for Online Decision Making: Introduction

-We propose a parallel multi-stage framework for OLP that integrates online learning and decision-making.
-Building on this framework, we develop a mathematical analysis that reconciles existing OLP approaches, ultimately allowing us to present an algorithm that achieves logarithmic worst-case regret.
-We formalize the trade-off between decision quality and computational efficiency, enabling end-users to quantify how allocating additional computational resources will reduce regret.
-In more detail, our contributions can be summarized as follows: \begin{itemize}[leftmargin=8pt] \item \textbf{{Parallel Multi-stage Framework}:} We separate online learning and decision-making into two separate yet interlinked processes, connected through a feedback loop.
-We re-solve the LP subproblems periodically at a fixed frequency and pass the result to the decision-making path.
-These results guide decision-making until the next time that the LP is re-solved.
-Additionally, to enhance the algorithm's efficiency, we apply a first-order method during the initial and final stages, restarting with the most recent learning outcomes.
-By integrating the LP-based and first-order techniques, this approach leverages their respective strengths. \item \textbf{Regret Analysis:} We develop a mathematical analysis for our algorithm where we derive a new performance metric to account for the inter-dependency between the LP-based and first-order methods.
-We unify the analysis of these two methods and provide a ``spectrum theorem'' that bounds regret for any feasible choice of the re-solving frequency in $[1, T]$: \begin{thm}[Informal version of Theorem \ref{thm:spectrum}] If we re-solve the updated linear programs every $f$ timesteps over the total time horizon of length $T$ and utilize gradient information in the initial and final $f$ steps, our algorithm is guaranteed to achieve a worst-case regret of
+To guide real-time decision-making, state-of-the-art OLP algorithms estimate optimal \emph{dual prices} and use them to make decisions.
+These algorithms fall into two main categories: LP-based and first-order methods.
+Specifically, LP-based methods update dual prices by repeatedly solving linear programs at each time step with all available information so far.
+However, the substantial computational demands limit their application in time-sensitive settings.
+First-order methods offer quick, incremental updates to dual prices using gradient information, but generally fall short of achieving the strong regret guarantee of LP-based methods.
+These trade-offs motivate an open question at the intersection of online learning and decision-making: \textit{Can we simultaneously achieve} \paragraph{Our contributions.} We answer this question in the affirmative.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=10pt] \item \textit{{Parallel Multi-Stage Framework}:} We separate online learning and decision-making into distinct processes that interact via a feedback loop.
+We re-solve the LP subproblems periodically at a fixed frequency and feed the updated dual price to guide decision-making until the next time that the LP is re-solved.
+To further enhance efficiency, we apply a first-order method during the initial and final stages, restarting with the most recent learning outcomes.
+By integrating the LP-based and first-order techniques, our approach leverages their respective strengths and achieves a balance between regret performance and computational costs. \item \textit{Regret Analysis:} We unify the analysis of LP-based and first-order methods by deriving a new performance metric to account for their inter-dependency.
+Our analysis yields a ``spectrum theorem'' that bounds regret for any feasible choice of the re-solving frequency: \begin{thm}[Informal version of Theorem \ref{thm:spectrum}] If we re-solve the LPs every $f$ time steps within horizon $T$ and apply a first-order method in the initial and final $f$ steps, we achieve a worst-case regret of $\mathcal{O} \big(\log (T/f) + \sqrt{f} \big).$ \end{thm} In particular, $f=1$ yields a pure LP-based method with $\mathcal{O}(\log T)$ regret, while $f=T$ reduces to a pure first-order method with $\mathcal{O}(\sqrt{T})$ regret.
+By choosing an ``optimal'' $f$, one can achieve the best possible regret based on available computational resources and enable a ``wait-less'' decision-making system across all time steps.